 The search committee needs to tell candidates whether the congregation pays expenses related to the interview process including transportation (local and long distance), hotel and meals.

-Go through the NATA job listing process by filling out a job listing form.
-NATA recommends that you review other locations for placing advertisements including local Jewish newspapers, national papers, websites and search firms.
+When you are ready, fill out the submission form.
+NATA recommends that you also review other locations for placing advertisements including Jewish and non-profit search websites and possibly a search firm.

 Any resume that is submitted to you should receive an acknowledgment.